There are two types of people: people who do back up their files, and people who need to start doing it.

 If you are working not with classic MySQL, but with MariaDB, you can use the mariabackup fork.

 Note, that Percona XtraBackup can only be installed on Linux.
 However, there is a workaround for using it with Windows.
 To achieve this you have to use Docker.
 To perform a backup, you need to run the xtrabackup container and map the directory with the database files to a directory inside the container /opt/mysql/data.
 Please find more details on how to do it in the following blog post.

 MySQL Enterprise Backup

 MySQL Enterprise Backup is a solution offered by Oracle which is part of MySQL Enterprise Edition.
 This edition comes with the mysqlbackup utility that allows you to perform backup and restore operations.

 When creating an incremental backup using mysqlbackup, you need to specify values for the ––incremental-base parameter.
 LSN (Log Sequence Number) must be specified in this parameter.
 This is the starting point for backup.
 The LSN value is returned after the backup is done.
 Alternatively, you can specify the value history: last_backup, and mysqlbackup will insert END LSN of the previous backup.

 If you specify LSN of full backup, you will actually create a differential backup.

-MySQL Enterprise backup is very similar to Xtrabackup, but there are some differences.
-For example, for mysqlbackup, you just need to specify the LSN number, while for Xtrabackup, you need to save the previous backup on disk.
+MySQL Enterprise backup is very similar to Xtrabackup, it can be run both on Linux and Windows.
+In addition, there are other differences – for example, for mysqlbackup, you just need to specify the LSN number, while for Xtrabackup, you need to save the previous backup on disk.
 More detailed comparison is here.